 There are two culminating experience options for the master's degree program in philosophy: the thesis option and the nonthesis portfolio option.

-For electives, thesis students take 12 credit hours of electives.
-Portfolio students take 18 credit hours of electives, which must include PHI 592 Research for three credit hours.
+Thesis students take 15 credit hours of electives.
+Portfolio students take 21 credit hours of electives, which must include PHI 592 Research for three credit hours.

-Students should see the academic unit for the list of courses approved for each core area in epistemology, history of philosophy, metaphysics and value theory.
+Students should see the academic unit for the list of courses approved for each core area in epistemology, metaphysics and value theory.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.